isomerpages/mlaw-corp/news/press-releases/_posts/2018-07-02-public-consultation-on-proposed-amendments-to-the-supreme-court-of-judicature-act.md

 ---
-layout: post
-title: Public Consultation on Proposed Amendments to the Supreme Court of Judicature Act
+title: 'Public Consultation on Proposed Amendments to the Supreme Court of Judicature Act'
 permalink: /news/press-releases/Public-Consultation-on-Proposed-Amendments-to-the-Supreme-Court-of-Judicature-Act
-breadcrumb: Press Releases
+breadcrumb: 'Press Releases'
-collection_name: news

 ---

 2 Jul 2018 Posted in [Press releases](/news/press-releases)

 1. The Ministry of Law (MinLaw) today launched a public consultation to gather public feedback on proposed amendments to the Supreme Court of Judicature Act (SCJA).
 The public consultation will run from 2 to 30 July 2018.